If You Don’t Know Your Lead-to-Revenue Ratio, You Don’t Have Growth

 How to Improve Your Lead-to-Revenue Ratio

-3. Build a Culture of Revenue Accountability
+3. Build Revenue Accountability Across the Business

 Revenue Visibility Is a Leadership Responsibility

 When you track this ratio, you move from asking “Are we busy?” to “Are we growing?”
-You shift from activity‑based reporting to outcome‑based leadership.
-You stop guessing and start knowing.
+You shift from activity-based reporting to outcome-based leadership.

 © 2025 Alspark.
 All rights reserved.